MMosley502/LEGUP/Tree-Tent-Rules.md

 Derivation of Rule #1.
 Use this rule to place a tent next to a tree which currently has no tents and is suroonded by grass/tree tiles.

-### Surrond Tent with Grass
+### Surround Tent with Grass

 [![H9oHsyP.th.jpg](https://iili.io/H9oHsyP.th.jpg)](https://freeimage.host/i/H9oHsyP)

-Rule ccomes directly from Rule #4.
+Rule comes directly from Rule #4.
 Use this rule to place grass tiles on any tile that is vertically, horizontally, or diagonally adjacent to a tent.

 ### Tent for Tree